 "In our scenario integrated care to patients with insurance, these results can be explained by access to care, and efforts to reduce risk of widespread DC [cardiovascular disease], such as the implementation of health reminders that appear during all the records of clinic visits, including reminders of cholesterol monitoring and blood pressure, diabetes monitoring, and smoking cessation, "the researcher writes.

-An additional explanation offered by researchers is the transformation in the use of antiretroviral therapy in people living with HIV from 1996.
-Drugs that have less association with cardiovascular diseases are now more likely to be used.
-In addition, patients begin treatment as soon CD4 and has higher cell count, avoiding the immunodeficiency is associated with chronic inflammation and cardiovascular disease.
+An additional explanation offered by the researchers is the transformation in the use of antiretroviral therapy in people living with HIV since 1996.
+Medicines that have less associations with cardiovascular disease are now more likely to be used.
+In addition, patients start treatment earlier and have cell count CD4 higher, avoiding the immunodeficiency that is associated with chronic inflammation and cardiovascular disease.